PacMed’s CEO Promotes Diversity

-Previously, she has a 30-year history working in health care.
-She started as a registered nurse and since 2003, she’s held various management roles at PacMed, becoming CEO in 2015.
+Linda Marzano has a 30-year history working in health care.
+She started her healthcare career as a registered nurse and joined our organization in 2003.
+She’s held various management roles at PacMed and served as CEO from 2015 to 2019.
+Through it all, she’s been an advocate for diversity and inclusion.

 Interview with Linda Marzano, CEO of Pacific Medical Centers